 What usually happens is your user will ask for different requirements.
 Worse yet, you might have to do it all over again and you’d have wasted loads of time.
 One of the reasons why so many IT projects have failed in the past is due to the Waterfall model.

 The end goal is quite simple though: deciding what dashboards will feature before the data connection stage.
-This step makes it easier to sort out what we really want to tell through our visualisations.
+This step makes it easier to sort out what we really want to tell through our visualizations.

 Rule # 3 : One need = one graph